 We have conducted, and may in the future choose to conduct, one or more of our clinical trials outside the United States.
-We have typically conducted our initial and earlier stage clinical trials for our product candidates, including our sustained release drug delivery product candidates, outside the United States.
-We generally plan to conduct our later stage and pivotal clinical trials of our sustained release drug delivery product candidates in the United States.
+We have typically conducted our initial and earlier stage clinical trials for our product candidates, including our intracanalicular depot product candidates, outside the United States.
+We generally plan to conduct our later stage and pivotal clinical trials of our intracanalicular depot product candidates in the United States.